opendistro/for-elasticsearch-docs/docs/elasticsearch/catapis.md

 ## Repositories

-Shows all snapshot repositories and their types.
+Lists all snapshot repositories and their types.

 ```json
 GET _cat/repositories?v